-I’m 30 years old and I’ve never had salary certainty.
+I’m in my 30s, and I’ve never had “salary certainty.”
 That is, I’ve never had a definite (or even approximate) sense of how much money I’m going to make in a given year.

 From teenage camp counselor to professional actress to full-time entrepreneur, inconsistent, unpredictable income has always been a fact of my financial life.